 Risk Level Description Critical Critical vulnerabilities are usually straightforward to exploit and can lead to assets loss or data manipulations.
 High High-level vulnerabilities are difficult to exploit; however, they also have a significant impact on smart contract execution, e.g., public access to crucial functions Medium Medium-level vulnerabilities are important to fix; however, they can't lead to assets loss or data manipulations.
-Low Low-level vulnerabilities are mostly related to outdated, unused, etc. code snippets that can't have a significant impact on execution Lowest / Code Style / Best Practice Lowest-level vulnerabilities, code style violations, and info statements can't affect smart contract execution and can be ignored.
+Low Low-level vulnerabilities are mostly related to outdated, unused, etc. code snippets that can't have a significant impact on execution Lowest / Code Style / Best Practice and info statements can't affect smart contract